k-cross/cmpe_page_mem/README.md

 Kernel module that creates memory pages that are mapped to a networked computer.

 <b>All non-project related code goes into the test folder, do not put our tests anywhere else, as the project code should remain in a logical directory structure.</b>

+Use sockets, message queues, and semaphores.
+It might also be necesarry to look into shared memory.
+The reference material came from the Linux Programming Interface.

+VMs: Using the Fedora21 Workstation ISO - Please install and setup the network.

+For VirtualBox, on your host machine open a console and run this command "VBoxManage dhcpserver add --netname testlab --ip 10.10.10.1 --netmask 255.255.255.0 --lowerip 10.10.10.2 --upperip 10.10.10.12 --enable".
+Next open the Vbox gui and click on settings for each VM then go to the network tab and choose "internal network".
+Change "intnet" to "testlab".